 The narrow gorge that houses J&K’s most modern dam continuously surprised the people tasked to tame the ferocious Chenab in one of the most unstable mountain ranges.
 While retrieving the project in 2005 from the brinks of a literal collapse, at huge costs, the engineers did something perhaps for the first time in the world, reveals Masood Hussain

-“It was just a switch that delayed the testing of the unit-VI for five days,” Abdul Wahid, Chief Engineer (civil) Baglihar, said.
-“In a power project, the whole thing is like a puzzle; we do one thing and get into another level.”
-The switch-hunt spanned almost half of the world till it was traced down-south in India!
+“It was just a switch that delayed the testing of the unit-VI for five days,” Abdul Wahid, Chief Engineer (Civil) Baglihar, said.
+“In a power project, the whole thing is like a puzzle; we do one thing and get to another level.”
+The switch-hunt spanned almost half of the world till it was traced down south in India!

-For a naked eye, Baglihar is visible to the extent of dam.
+For the naked eye, Baglihar is visible to the extent of the dam.
 It actually is located in a mountain hollowed for over 14 years.
-These mountains house gigantic concrete 7-storey structures that are almost half of the Srinagar’s civil secretariat and require elevators.
-The first phase alone has more than 124 kms of cabling and if one switch malfunctions, nothing works.
+These mountains house gigantic concrete 7-storey structures that are almost half of Srinagar’s civil secretariat and require elevators.
+The first phase alone has more than 124 km of cabling and if one switch malfunctions, nothing works.
 In power projects, where thousands of items are sourced from different vendors across the world, even assembling them is a challenge, engineers admit.

-Every project has its complicacy but various projects have part of its problems linked with its location.
-Those peculiar issues were identified by Raymond Lafitte, a professor at Federal Institute of Technology in Lausanne (Switzerland) when World Bank appointed him as Neutral Expert (NE) to settle ‘differences’ between India and Pakistan.
+Every project has its complicacy but various projects have part of its problems linked with their location.
+Those peculiar issues were identified by Raymond Lafitte, a professor at the Federal Institute of Technology in Lausanne (Switzerland) when the World Bank appointed him as a Neutral Expert (NE) to settle ‘differences’ between India and Pakistan.

-All these problems contributed to a literal collapse in 2005 summer.
-Apart from a meter of snowfall recorded on the site, perhaps for the first time in February 2005, the catchment of the project recorded 800 mm of rains against a recorded high of 400 mm.
+All these problems contributed to a literal collapse in the 2005 summer.
+Apart from a meter of snowfall recorded on the site, perhaps for the first time in February 2005, the catchment of the project recorded 800 mm of rain against a recorded high of 400 mm.
 By June the discharge touched 4000 cumecs that surged to 6230 cumecs in July.
-Last major discharge was recorded at 7500 cumecs in 1950.
+The last major discharge was recorded at 7500 cumecs in 1950.

-By then, project was almost half through.
-Of the 143 meters height of dam 70 meters were complete.
-Sustained high flood ran havoc, caused serious erosions and scouring along river banks disturbing their natural equilibrium and monsoon complicated it further.
+By then, the project was almost halfway through.
+Of the 143 meters, the height of the dam 70 meters was complete.
+The sustained high flood ran havoc, caused serious erosions and scouring along river banks disturbing their natural equilibrium and the monsoon complicated it further.
 Soon, drawdown conditions paved way for sudden rock and debris slides.

 “It was a nightmare,” says Rajvanshi, JP’s oldest on-site officer.
 “Every day we were waking up to a new crisis and literally nights were sleepless.”
-Water came so swiftly that the contractor barely managed salvaging Schwing Batching Plant, silos, shuttering and other equipment from the plunge pool.
-JPA promoters personally flew to oversee rescue.
+Water came so swiftly that the contractor barely managed to salvage Schwing Batching Plant, silos, shuttering and other equipment from the plunge pool.
+JPA promoters personally flew to oversee the rescue.

-Basharat A Dhar, then Secretary Power, was on his way to office, when he got the call that Chenab is exploding.
-“I told driver to drive me to Ramban,” Dhar said.
-“It was horrifying to even approach the site as the river with massive discharge was falling from a height creating a threatening impact.”
+Basharat A Dhar, then Secretary Power, was on his way to office when he got the call that Chenab is exploding.
+“I told the driver to drive me to Ramban,” Dhar said.
+“It was horrifying to even approach the site as the river with the massive discharge was falling from a height creating a threatening impact.”

-On June 21, 2005 the plunge pool was flooded.
-On July 2, 2005 the 105 meter long crucial steel bridge downstream of dam was washed away.
-On July 7, nearly 300 meters of Nashri bye pass on left bank eroded completely into the river blocking any movement on that side.
+On June 21, 2005, the plunge pool was flooded.
+On July 2, 2005, the 105-meter-long crucial steel bridge downstream of the dam was washed away.
+On July 7, nearly 300 meters of Nashri bye pass on the left bank eroded completely into the river blocking any movement on that side.

-In absence of energy dissipaters, the waterfall would hit the dam foundations; hollow it, thus creating a situation that the dam was literally hanging.
+In absence of energy dissipaters, the waterfall would hit the dam foundations; hollow it, thus creating a situation where the dam was literally hanging.
 Its foundations were hollowed up 30 meters and it was a looming threat.
-It was during one inspection that a top engineer of the Lehmayer International GmbH (LI), the consultants for PDC, named this hollow as ‘black hole’.
+It was during one inspection that a top engineer of the Lehmayer International GmbH (LI), the consultants for PDC, named this hollow a ‘black hole’.

-Dam overtopping prevented any work on dam’s six of the 18 blocks.
-Against an estimated 1.9 million cubic meters concreting, the main dam structure already had 1.1 million done.
+Dam overtopping prevented any work on the dam’s six of the 18 blocks.
+Against an estimated 1.9 million cubic meters of concrete, the main dam structure already had 1.1 million done.
 With Rs 2800 crore spent against an anticipated project cost of Rs 4000 crore, SPDC was literally frustrated.
-Officials managing the project admit, even now, that they took it as beginning of the end.
+Officials managing the project admit, even now, that they took it as the beginning of the end.

 “The crisis has pained everybody,” admitted a senior LI engineer.
 With six engineers on the spot, LI flew its top hydrologists from Germany.
 JPA flew some experts from Austria.
 It hired deep water divers to explore if the DTs were cracked or blocked.
 They, however, could not dare to get in given the fast flow of discharge, 32 meters of debris and a depth of around 74 meters.
 Delhi sent a team of the Central Water Commission (CWC) geologists to help arrive at a consensus.
 By then, State’s Economic Adviser Dr Haseeb Drabu was appointed to head the Committee and manage the crisis.